GIScience/gis-training-resource-center/content/Trainers_corner/en_TOT_intro.md

 This section will outline the function of all article in the trainer's corner and give an overview of the training platform.

-* The Article [__How to Plan a GIS Training__](/content/Trainers_corner/en_how_to_training.md) provides a checklist of considerations when planning a GIS training.
+* The Article [__How to Plan a GIS Training__](/content/Trainers_corner/en_how_to_training.md) provides a checklist of considerations when planning a training.
 Additionally, it includes a list of essential content for basic GIS training, aiding trainers in selecting exercises suitable for their audience.
-* [__Training Agenda and Handout__](/content/Trainers_corner/en_training_graphical_outline.md) offers insights into various methods for efficiently providing administrative information to trainees.
-This can range from a simple table in a email to a more elaborate Miro board.
+* [__Training Agenda and Handout__](/content/Trainers_corner/en_training_graphical_outline.md) offers insights into various methods for efficiently providing administrative information to participants.
+This can range from a simple table in an email to a more elaborate Miro board.
 * [__How to Plan and Structure a GIS Training Session__](/content/Trainers_corner/en_training_day_structure.md) delves into detailed strategies for structuring training sessions, particularly beneficial for novice trainers seeking confidence in conducting training sessions.
 * [__How to Teach GIS__](/content/Trainers_corner/en_how_to_teach_GIS.md) compiles best practices, tips, and experiences in teaching GIS, providing valuable insights and strategies for trainers to enhance their teaching methodologies.
-* [__Assessments in GIS Training: A Guide__](/content/Trainers_corner/en_how_to_assessment.md) presents tools available on this platform to evaluate trainees' GIS skill levels before and after training sessions.
+* [__Assessments in GIS Training: A Guide__](/content/Trainers_corner/en_how_to_assessment.md) presents tools available on this platform to evaluate participants’ GIS skill levels before and after training sessions.